 If there’s one thing we’re more proud of than our clients and their projects, it’s our employees.
 The list of individuals who started or expanded their careers at Tactive is a long one, so we thought we’d catch up with a few of our “alumni”.
-Today, we check-in with Toni Folzenlogel, who hasn’t missed Carb Day since 2001 and stops by the Tactive tent every year to say hi and…to get a free t-shirt.
+We’re proud of our Tactive Alums.
+To kick off our Alumni Spotlight series, we check- in with graphic designer Toni Folzenlogel.

 When did you work for Tactive?

 I did two terms at Tactive – 2001-2003 when they were still located in the Stutz Building and then again from around 2012-2014.

 I was a graphic designer.
 I mostly handled pre-press and any client design requests.

 Tonic Ideas is a graphic design & branding studio that helps clients build stronger, more successful brands.
 FontBlock offers custom designed and crafted wood signs to celebrate personal moments in life.
 We also sell some of our designs on wood through our website.

 I have several stories that are not appropriate for publishing, but one of the cleaner ones was when Tactive hired [the band] Here Come the Mummies for their 2nd-anniversary party.
 There’ve been a lot of great Tactive parties, but that one was awesome.
 I’m pretty sure even John Mellencamp showed up.